-- Allocate capacity (PaPs) in conformity with the relevant international timetabling deadlines and processes as defined by RailNetEurope (RNE) and according to the allocation rules described in the FCA - Monitor the construction of feeder and/or outflow paths by sending these requests to the IMs/ABs concerned and obtain their responses/offers.
-In case of nonconsistent offers (e.g. non-harmonised border times), ask for correction - Send the responses/offers (draft offer and final offer including feeder and outflow) to the applicants on behalf of the IMs/ABs concerned - Keep the PaP catalogue updated - > Allocation phase: late path requests (annual timetable process) - Collect, check and review all requests for the late path request phase including error fixing when possible - Allocate capacity for the late path request phase where applicable - Monitor the construction of feeder and/or outflow paths by sending these requests to the IMs/ABs concerned and obtain their responses/offers.
-In case of nonconsistent offers (e.g. non-harmonised border times), ask for correction - o Send the responses/offers to the applicants on behalf of the IMs/ABs concerned - Keep the catalogue concerned updated - > Allocation phase: ad-hoc requests (RC) (running timetable process) - Collect, check and review all requests for RC including error fixing when possible - Create a register of the applications and keep it up-to-date - Allocate capacity for RC - Monitor the construction of feeder and/or outflow paths by sending these requests to the IMs/ABs concerned and obtain their responses/offers.
-In case of nonconsistent offers (e.g. non-harmonised border times), ask for correction - \circ $\,$ Send the responses/offers to the applicants on behalf of the IMs/ABs concerned $\,$ - Keep the RC catalogue updated
+➤ Allocation phase: late path requests (annual timetable process)

+- Collect, check and review all requests for the late path request phase including error fixing when possible - Allocate capacity for the late path request phase where applicable - Monitor the construction of feeder and/or outflow paths by sending these requests to the IMs/ABs concerned and obtain their responses/offers.
+In case of nonconsistent offers (e.g. non-harmonised border times), ask for correction - Send the responses/offers to the applicants on behalf of the IMs/ABs concerned - o Keep the catalogue concerned updated

+Allocation phase: ad-hoc requests (RC) (running timetable process)

+- o Collect, check and review all requests for RC including error fixing when possible - o Create a register of the applications and keep it up-to-date - Allocate capacity for RC

+- Monitor the construction of feeder and/or outflow paths by sending these requests without delay to the IMs/ABs concerned and obtain their responses/offers.
+In case of non-consistent offers (e.g. non-harmonised border times), ask for correction - Send the responses/offers to the applicants on behalf of the IMs/ABs concerned - o Keep the RC catalogue updated